Francisco Dela Cruz

-Francisco Santos Dela Cruz (March 29, 1962 – January 6, 2019) was a Northern Mariana Islands territorial legislator.
+Francisco "Frank" Santos Dela Cruz (March 29, 1962 – January 6, 2019) was a politician who served as a Republican member of the Northern Mariana Islands House of Representatives.

 Early life

 Dela Cruz served in the Northern Mariana Islands House of Representatives from 2006 to 2014 and was a Republican.
 Dela Cruz died suddenly of a heart attack on the island of Tinian, Northern Mariana Islands, while visiting his family with his wife.